hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 	0 Tw % Set word spacing
 	ET

 In the above block, you can see _Tf_, _Tm_, _Tc_, _Tw_ are four operators which define font (and font size), text matrix, character spacing, word spacing are used.
-In clearly words, if you want to read and do some processing task relating to pdf content such as highlighting word or bolding word, you must handle as much as possible operators to get exactly text block information for making your job be accurate as your desire.
-You may need to check [**operator table**](http://my.safaribooksonline.com/book/office-and-productivity-applications/0321304748/operator-summary/app01) to know more about pdf operator.
+In clearly words, if you want to read and do some processing tasks relating to pdf content such as highlighting word or bolding word, you must handle with as much as possible operators to get exactly text block information for making your job be accurate as your desire.
+You may need to check [**operator table**](http://my.safaribooksonline.com/book/office-and-productivity-applications/0321304748/operator-summary/app01) to know more about pdf operators.

 ### Scanner Stack
 Stack is data structure to store PDF Objects when PDF file is being read.
 Prefix strategy is the method to read objects from object stack.
 Below is an example.